 - 8) % Change in "Gross Revenues" "Gross Revenues" are defined as all operating revenues of ccComm and its affiliates (collectively the "ccComm Group") for a specified period, less the "total overlay" for such period plus the "continuing service award", determined on a consolidated business in accordance with GAPP.
 Gross revenues of any new business line, entity or division commenced or opened by the ccComm Group or acquired by an acquisition will be excluded from the definition of "gross revenues" until such new business has been a new business of the ccComm Group for at least eighteen (18) months (twelve (12) months in the case of an acquisition).
 In addition, the gross revenues from any business line, entity or division that is terminated, closed, sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "gross revenues" in respect of both the fiscal year in which the business is terminated and the preceding fiscal year.
-The % change in gross revenues is subject to a collar of 6% (plus or minus). - 9) The ccComm distribution will not reset until January 1, 2018. - 10) The Annual Earnings Coverage Ratio for 2016 was based on proforma results for the unaudited internally prepared twelve months ended December 31, 2016 and assumes the current capital structure was in place for all of 2016, including twelve months of distributions to Alaris, despite Alaris not contributing capital until January 2017.
+The % change in gross revenues is subject to a collar of 6% (plus or minus). - There was no estimated change to the performance metric based on 2016 financial results because Alaris did not invest until January 1, 2017. - 10) The Annual Earnings Coverage Ratio for 2016 was based on proforma results for the unaudited internally prepared twelve months ended December 31, 2016 and assumes the current capital structure was in place for all of 2016, including twelve months of distributions to Alaris, despite Alaris not contributing capital until January 2017.